JanNetoLlorens/Inventory_Management/README.md

  * InventorySlot struct added.
 This struct basically defines a slot.

  * Five functions to manage the inventory added.
 This ones aren't donte yet because they will be the principal content of the handout.

-The following TODOs will be organized by the different functions I have created to manage the inventory.

 ## TODO 2 - Add Item

-This function is the portal from the map to your inventory, to sum up it passes the information from an entity displayed in the map to a slot in the inventory.
-Because the inventory isn't just one slot it will have to be implemented a loop which detects if a square is empty or not and then pass the required information to the corresponding slot.
+This function is the portal from the map to your inventory, to sum up it passes the information from an entity displayed in the scene to a slot in the inventory.
+Because the inventory isn't just one slot it will have to be implemented a loop which detects if a slot is empty or not and then pass the required information to the corresponding slot.

 ```c++
 void Inventory::AddItem(Entity* item)